Theming & Customization Guide

 Create or edit:

-Place a custom.css or style.css in any content folder to style just that folder (and its subfolders).
+Place a custom.css or style.css in any content folder to style the rendered post area for that folder and its subfolders.

 Vyasa wraps that CSS inside a scoped selector: